Toronto Raptors president says he was shoved by police officer because he is Black

 Alameda County Sheriff's office did not immediately respond to CNN's request for comment regarding Ujiri's comments on Thursday.

-“We 100% stand by original statement that was released that Mr. Ujiri is the aggressor in this incident ... don’t be quick to judge based off of what lawyers are saying,” the Alameda County sheriff’s office told CP24 following the release of the bodycam footage last week.
+"We 100% stand by original statement that was released that Mr. Ujiri is the aggressor in this incident ... don't be quick to judge based off of what lawyers are saying," Alameda County Sheriff's office told CP24 following the release of the bodycam footage earlier this week.

-Earlier in the week the sheriff’s office told CNN that the matter was a civil case and any questions should be referred to Strickland’s legal team.
+Earlier this week the sheriff's office told CNN that the matter was a civil case and any questions should be referred to Strickland's legal team.

 Last year the Alameda County District Attorney's Office said that Ujiri would not face criminal charges.